The Beautiful Mind

 And while this is always an exciting time of year – it’s also prime time to talk about concussion.

-So much attention has been paid to the issue of youth head injuries, in fact, that the Centers for Disease Control and Prevention (CDC) recently issued its first set of guidelines for treating mild TBI in children.
+So much attention has been paid to the issue of youth head injuries that the Centers for Disease Control and Prevention (CDC) recently issued its first set of guidelines for treating mild TBI in children.

 The good news is, sports and recreational activities are not the largest cause of brain injuries among children and adults.
 Simple slips and falls still reign supreme there — causing nearly 40 percent of concussions nationwide, according to the CDC.

-While a fear of concussion should not deter you from letting your child play sports, it’s important that children play smart.
+While a fear of concussion should not deter you from letting your child play sports, children must play smart.
 Compared with student-athletes with no history of concussion, those who sustained a prior concussion are at greater risk of suffering another one – and it can take longer to recover from subsequent concussions.

 Once an injury does occur – seeking the right type of treatment and rehabilitation is crucial.
 As neuropsychologists, we specialize in treating conditions affecting your brain.
 We’ve seen firsthand the difference the right experts can make in helping a client to recover and return to his or her life as quickly as possible.